curl/curl/docs/MANUAL.md

 ## TELNET

-The curl telnet support is basic and very easy to use.
+The curl telnet support is basic and easy to use.
 Curl passes all data passed to it on stdin to the remote server.
 Connect to a remote telnet server using a command line similar to:

     curl telnet://remote.server.com